Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

 \begin{remark} The ``pontableaux'' of \cite{clpt} are a special case of the pontableaux we have defined here, albeit with modified notation.
 Consider the special case where $\rho^g \supseteq \lambda^1$, $\sigma = \rho^g / \lambda^1$ is connected, and $\sigma$ has exactly $g-1$ boxes.
 Consider only those pontableaux that have no left-removals (i.e. such that $\rho^n = \lambda^{n+1}$ for all $n$).
 Such pontableaux either have $g-1$ distinct augmentations (all in different boxes), or one right-removal and $g$ different augmentations.
 These correspond bijectively to the pontableaux considered in \cite{clpt}.
-The difference in notation is that we now indicated the removals by ``$n-$'' rather than ``$-n$,'' in order to distinguish left-removals and right-removals; this distinction was non-existent in \cite{clpt}. \end{remark}
+The difference in notation is that we now indicated the removals by ``$n-$'' rather than ``$-n$,'' in order to distinguish left-removals and right-removals; this distinction is non-existent in \cite{clpt}, where only top-dimensional strata are labeled with pontableaux. \end{remark}